muchdogesec/awesome_detection_rules/README.md

 # Awesome Detection Rules

-A curated list of detection content we created when building [SIEM Rules, your detection engineering AI assistant](https://www.siemrules.com/).
+A curated list of detection rule sources.

+We built this during our research for [SIEM Rules, your detection engineering AI assistant](https://www.siemrules.com/).

 [You can find a copy of the following table in a GSheet here](https://docs.google.com/spreadsheets/d/1-vmQXxTigdF37-qZhwvpWwCBO4iU4mA-eq2iKtpUSjg/edit?usp=sharing).